 Kabirdham was earlier known as Kawardha district and is situated between Durg, Rajnandgaon, Raipur and Bilaspur.
-It stretches over an area of 4447.5 km².
-Kabirdham is a serene and peaceful place which is favoured by the nature lovers.
+It stretches over an area of 4447.5 sq km.
+Kabirdham is a serene and peaceful place which is favoured by nature lovers.
 The surrounding is picturesque with forests, mountains and religious sculptures.

 Western and northern part of Kabirdham are bounded by Maikal mountain ranges of Satpura.
-It is located on the southern bank of River Sakari.
+It is located on the southern bank of river Sakari.
 It adds to the beauty of the place.
-Hills and forests makes the spot mesmerising.
+Hills and forests make the spot mesmerising.
 Vast stretches of greenery treat the eyes.

-Cherki Mahal, Pachraahi and Jain Buda Mahadev are some other attractions of Kabirdham.
+Cherki Mahal, Pachraahi and Jain Budha Mahadev are some other attractions of Kabirdham.

 Temperate climate reigns Kabirdham throughout the year.